zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I believe mechanistic interpretability is crucial for achieving trustworthy AGI.
 Without understanding the reasoning behind a model's decisions, pursuing AGI would be extremely dangerous.
 Therefore, my current research focuses on:

 **a)** Identifying important neurons and understanding the neuron-level information flow in LLMs.
-I have investigated the mechanisms underlying [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.
+I have investigated the mechanisms underlying [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [gender bias](https://arxiv.org/pdf/2501.14457) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.

 **b)** Leveraging interpretability insights to identify structural weaknesses in LLMs, design safer and more effective models/methods, and enhance the performance of downstream tasks.
+I have [designed the neuron editing method to reduce the gender bias in LLMs]((https://arxiv.org/pdf/2501.14457)), based on the insights of mechanistic interpretability.

-Please feel free to contact me at zepingyu@foxmail.com for discussions.
-I am also open to potential collaborations and career opportunities.
+Contact me: zepingyu@foxmail.com.
+I am open to potential collaborations and career opportunities.

 # 🔥 News

+- *2025.1*: New preprint: [Understanding and Mitigating Gender Bias in LLMs via Interpretable Neuron Editing](https://arxiv.org/pdf/2501.14457).
+This work investigates the mechanism of gender bias and propose a neuron-level editing method to reduce gender bias in LLMs.

-- *2024.12*: I've compiled a [paper list](https://github.com/zepingyu0512/awesome-SAE/tree/main) for those interested in sparse auto-encoder (SAE).
+- *2024.12*: I've compiled paper lists of [SAE](https://github.com/zepingyu0512/awesome-SAE) and [neuron in LLMs](https://github.com/zepingyu0512/awesome-LLM-neuron).

 - *2024.11*: New preprint: [Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering](https://arxiv.org/pdf/2411.10950).
 This work explores the mechanism of Llava in visual question answering. \[[CODE](https://github.com/zepingyu0512/llava-mechanism/tree/main)\]